argoproj/argo-cd/docs/proposals/project-repos-and-clusters.md

 #### Deverlopers Might Overload Argo CD

 The developers are typically not responsible for Argo CD health and don't have access to Argo CD metrics.
 So adding too many clusters might overload Argo CD.
+Two improvements are proposed to mitigate that risk:

+**Improved Cluster Metrics**

-To mitigate the risk it is proposed to make changes so that administrators could quickly discover if the project "has" too many clusters and easily discover who added the cluster:
+The existing metrics should be improved so that administrators could quickly discover if the project "has" too many clusters and easily discover who added the cluster:

 * Add `project` tag to existing cluster metrics: [clustercollector.go](https://github.com/argoproj/argo-cd/blob/bfd0b155eff4212e9354a6958e329dbd64f9a69a/controller/metrics/clustercollector.go#L20).
 * Document how administrator can leverage metrics to configure limits per project and get notifications when the limit is exceeded.
 * Add `owner` field to the cluster (and repository for consistency ) and use it to store username of the user who added cluster/repository.
 The administrator can use the `owner` field to contact the person who added the cluster and exceeded the limit.

+**Project Sharding**

+It should be possible to automatically assign project scoped clusters to the specific clusters shard.
+This way admin can isolate large projects from each other and limit the blast radius.

 ### Upgrade / Downgrade Strategy